Worship at St Nicholas'

 Worship means giving God his worth.
 We want to offer him the best we can but we know that he accepts us whoever we are and wherever we are in our life.
 In our worship at St Nicholas we want to reflect this by being inclusive and valuing everyone who comes, believing that they have a unique contribution to make.
 This is particularly important in what for Norfolk is quite a large town with many different people.
 In order to help this we have different styles of worship at different times.

 A quiet, said celebration of the Holy Communion from the Book of Common Prayer.

-10.30am The Parish Communion (currently Morning Worship 1st, 2nd and 3rd Sundays, Holy Communion 4th Sunday) (Also live-streamed on our Facebook page)
+10.30am The Parish Communion (currently said Morning Prayer, live-streamed only on our Facebook page)